 extensions:process-p thing This function returns t if thing is a process.
 Otherwise it returns nil [Function] extensions:process-pid process This function returns the process ID, an integer, for the process .
-[Function] extensions:process-status process This function returns the current status of process , which is one of :running, :stopped, :exited, or : [Function] signaled. extensions:process-exit-code process This function returns either the exit code for process, if it is :exited, or the termination signal proc :signaled.
-The result is undefined for processes that are still alive. [ Function ] cess if it is extensions:process-core-dumped process This function returns t if someone used a Unix signal to terminate the process and caused it to dur core image. [ Function ] mp a Unix extensions:process-pty process This function returns either the two-way stream connected to process's Unix PTY connection or is none. [ Function ] nil if there extensions:process-output process [Function] [Function] [Function] eam. nil is extensions:process-status-hook process This function returns the current function to call whenever process's status changes.
-This function process as a required argument. process-status-hook is setf'able. [ Function ] n takes the extensions:process-plist process This function returns annotations supplied by users, and it is setf'able.
-This is available solely for associate information with process without having to build a-lists or hash tables of process structure extensions:process-wait process & optional check-for-stopped [Function]

-This function waits for process to finish.
-If check-for-stopped is non-nil, this also returns when process stops.
+[Function] extensions:process-status process This function returns the current status of process , which is one of :running, :stopped, :exited, or [Function] :signaled. extensions:process-exit-code process This function returns either the exit code for process , if it is :exited, or the termination signal pro :signaled.
+The result is undefined for processes that are still alive.
+[Function] cess if it is extensions:process-core-dumped process This function returns t if someone used a Unix signal to terminate the process and caused it to du core image.
+[Function] Imp a Unix extensions:process-pty process This function returns either the two-way stream connected to process 's Unix PTY connection or is none.
+[Function] nil if there extensions:process-input process extensions:process-output process extensions:process-error process If the corresponding stream was created, these functions return the input, output or error fd-str returned if there is no stream.
+[Function] [Function] [Function] ream. nil is extensions:process-status-hook process This function returns the current function to call whenever process 's status changes.
+This function process as a required argument. process-status-hook is setf'able.
+[Function] In takes the extensions:process-plist process This function returns annotations supplied by users, and it is set f'able.
+This is available solely f associate information with process without having to build a-lists or hash tables of process structure [Function] for users to es. extensions:process-wait process & optional check-for-stopped This function waits for process to finish.
+If check-for-stopped is non-nil, this also returns whe stops.
+[Function] en process extensions:process-kill process signal & optional whom [Function]

-extensions:process-kill process signal & optional whom [Function] This function sends the Unix signal to process.
+This function sends the Unix signal to process.
 Signal should be the number of the signal or a keyword with the Unix name (for example, :sigsegv).
-Whom should be one of the following: :pid This is the default, and it indicates sending the signal to process only.
+Whom should be one of the following:

+:pid This is the default, and it indicates sending the signal to process only.